So, you want some free games like Minecraft for your Chromebook.

 Game #3: Blocky Minecraft Sniper 3D

 This game isn’t exactly like Minecraft.
-It’s a game where you play as “Blocky Sniper” and you literally choose your weapon and snipe enemies in 3D blocky worlds like Minecraft.
+It’s a game where you play as “Blocky Sniper” and you literally choose your weapon and snipe enemies in 3D blocky worlds like the real deal.

-It feels like a Minecraft sniper game mod.
+It feels like a sniper mod for Minecraft.
 The textures are very detailed and the game is built on a money system where you complete missions to get more cash to buy more equipment.

 It’s a pretty cool game.
 You get a weapon and binoculars with night vision.
 You can zoom in and out and you get iron sights along with scopes.
 Enemies are highlighted in red so you know which ones to take out and which to protect.
 Yes, you have allies that you need to save on each mission.

 Blocky Sniper is free to play and it’s an excellent game.
-You’ll probably get a kick out of it if you even like Minecraft just a bit.
+You’ll probably get a kick out of it if you even if you don’t really like shooter games.
+Just try it for a bit.
 But if you like FPS shooters and Minecraft, you’ll really like this game.

-The good: Good blocky graphics.
-Detailed levels.
-Entertaining and quite fun for what it is.
+- Entertaining and quite fun for what it is

 Did you find your Minecraft fix?